 Today, bagels are easily found in most major grocery stores and have evolved to include different varieties such as New York-style bagels, Montreal-style bagels, plain bagels, sesame seed bagels, everything bagels, cinnamon raisin bagels, and many more.

 How are Bagels Made?

-Bagels are made from a combination of flour, salt, water, yeast and barley malt.
-Once the ingredients are mixed, the dough is then shaped into rings and cooked in boiling water for a couple of minutes, before being baked in the oven to create a crispy crust and caramel colour.
-Although all bagels are made with the same basic ingredients, additional ingredients and process adaptations are sometimes made for changes in flavour and texture.
-For instance, Montreal-style bagels include eggs in the dough, are boiled in honey-sweetened water and finished in a wood-burning oven, which allows for a denser texture and sweeter taste.
+Bagels are made from a combination of flour, salt, water, yeast, and barley malt.
+Once the ingredients are mixed, the dough is then shaped into rings and cooked in boiling water for a couple of minutes, before being baked in the oven to create a crispy crust and caramel color.
+Although all bagels are made with the same basic ingredients, additional ingredients and process adaptations are sometimes made for changes in flavor and texture.
+For instance, Montreal-style bagels include eggs in the dough, are boiled in honey-sweetened water, and finished in a wood-burning oven, which allows for a denser texture and sweeter taste.

 Bagels: Nutrition, Calories, Carbs, Protein & Fat

 The nutritional value of a bagel can vary widely based on the ingredients, cooking method, type of bagel, and brand.
 Generally speaking, bagels are a rich source of carbohydrates, with a limited protein and fat.

 One medium-sized bagel (4″ diameter, 89 grams) provides the following:

 Bagels vs. Bread

 Think bread is a better choice than a bagel?
 Here is a nutritional comparison of 100 grams of bagel and 100 grams of bread.